 How to Foam Roll Properly

 I hated foam rolling from the jump.
 It made my body hurt, and it was uncomfortable, but by the end of three weeks, I was 100% sold.
 My body felt better, my flexibility seemed to be improving, and soreness was alleviated in a minor manner.
 I haven’t stopped foam rolling since.
-And due to my now physical therapist friend, I leaned how to foam roll properly from the jump.
+And due to my now physical therapist friend, I learned how to foam roll properly from the jump.
 I see dudes flopping around on rollers at the gym, and I know they’re not getting much benefit from their efforts.

 To foam roll properly, you’ll want to roll a majority of your lower body and back.
 The video above does a better job of explaining how to foam roll, but here’s the written version of how I do it: